Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

-If you’ve avoiding migrating to the world of DSLR photography — and the impressive image quality that comes with it — because of the large size of the cameras, you do have another option.
-Alleviate your concerns of the size of DSLRs by making use of the smallest DSLR on the market, as shown in my Canon Rebel SL1 DSLR review.
+If you’ve avoided migrating to the world of DSLR photography — and the impressive image quality that comes with it — because of the large size of the finest digital cameras, you do have another option.
+Alleviate your concerns about the size of DSLRs by making use of the smallest DSLR on the market, as shown in my Canon Rebel SL1 DSLR review.
+For other models by this brand, check out our Canon PowerShot G3 X review and our Canon EOS Rebel T5 review.

 Summary: Canon created the smallest DSLR camera on the market in the Rebel EOS SL1, but the manufacturer didn’t lose image quality or performance levels while shrinking the camera body.